Muneerali199/Scango/README.md

 -   **🛍️ Modern E-commerce UI:** A beautiful and responsive interface built with ShadCN UI and Tailwind CSS.
 -   **🧠 AI-Powered Recommendations:** Utilizes Genkit to provide intelligent product suggestions based on the user's shopping cart contents.
 -   **🎨 Stunning Landing Page:** A dynamic, parallax hero section to welcome users.
--   **🔍 Dynamic Product Filtering:** Easily filter products by category to find exactly what you need.
+-   **🔍 Dynamic Product Filtering & Sorting:** Easily filter products by category and sort by name or price to find exactly what you need.
 -   **🛒 Interactive Shopping Cart:** A fully functional cart to manage items, update quantities, and see a real-time total.
 -   **👤 User & 🔑 Admin Dashboards:** Separate, secure dashboards for customer account management and administrator store oversight.
 -   **☀️ Dark & 🌑 Light Modes:** A theme toggle allows users to switch between a sleek dark mode and a clean light mode.